sunsetoversunset/frontend-app/public/storiesassets/stories/marquee.md

 Ruscha’s city street photography, the Sunset Boulevard corpus in particular, comprises a movie of sorts, one literally produced on film stock.
 It’s an experimental movie too, the dreams and fantasies that these marquees evoke punctuating what is otherwise a documentary aesthetic.
 The “dreams” to which I am referring, of course, belong to the particular magic of the Hollywood Dream Factory.
 After all, we are in Los Angeles.

 ```
 Ruscha’s city street photography, the Sunset Boulevard corpus in particular, comprises a movie of sorts, one literally produced on film stock.
-It’s an experimental movie too, the dreams and fantasies that these marquees evoke punctuating what is otherwise a documentary aesthetic.
 ```

 And the imaginative, escapist experience of movie-going is signaled by the boulevard’s marquees.
 They live alongside the signs for dry cleaners or watch repair shops, all three promising service and return on investment.
 Such an analogy, when it comes to the movies, is both comforting (we all need somewhere to run) and obscene (what are we running from?).
 In a 1972 television documentary, Dick Cavett intones how “Hollywood, the dream factory, at its worst it was spendthrift, crass and vulgar, but at its best it offered a rich, romantic, compelling world of illusion.”[^5] In the marquees frozen on Ruscha’s film, we see both what Hollywood produces in perpetuity and what it offered audiences at any particular moment: what films were being produced, which genres favored, which stars’ names demanded space on the marquee.